michelbarnich/BTFuzzer/README.md

 # BTFuzzer
 BTFuzzer is a simple Fuzzing tool for Bluetooth Devices.
 It uses the BlueZ, since it was the first best thing I found online :P
+THIS IS A WIP!
+It's not functional yet!

 ## Installation
 You need to install Bluez, and gcc.